 560 Northfield Avenue

 LEARN TO SKATE CLASS REGISTRATION

-Fall class registration opens on Tuesday August 2nd.
-Classes run for 7 weeks for $125 starting on September 6th and are offered either on Tuesdays @ 4:30pm, Fridays @ 4:30pm, Saturdays @ 11:15am or 1:30pm or Sundays @ 11:15am or 1:30pm.
+Fall class registration is currently open now.
+Classes run for 7 weeks for $125 starting on September 6th and are offered on Tuesdays @ 4:30pm, Fridays @ 4:30pm, Saturdays @ 11:15am or 1:30pm or Sundays @ 11:15am or 1:30pm.
+All skaters must pay the one-time yearly USFS skate fee of $15 to cover skaters from July 1, 2016 thru June 30, 2017.
 The calendar and registration form can be found in the Permits section.